mattvryan/mattvryan.github.io/_posts/2016-03-02-solar-system-service-architecture.md

 ---
 layout: post
-title: "Solar System" Service Architecture
+title: Solar System Service Architecture
 ---
 Some time ago I wrote about [when to start microservicing]({% post_url microservices-when-to-start %}) and my friend Evan replied this way on Twitter: